rust-embedded/debugonomicon/src/overview.md

 When designing a system, we should select the interface which is most convenient for the system, and there is a simple criteria to start with: Does the systems need to program and debug more than one target?
 If yes, JTAG is a good choice, else SWD with its minimal amount of signals is a good choice.

+## Program Files

+Depending on the debugger you use, you may need to convert your compiled output into a different format.
+By default the compiler outputs a rich [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) file containing section information (and debug symbols if you have them turned on), and most tools require a very minimal binary (BIN) or hexidecmal (HEX) file, consisting only of the program instructions either in raw form or encoded in hexidecimal.

+[cargo-binutils](https://github.com/rust-embedded/cargo-binutils) provides an `objcopy` command to convert between formats, to create a bin file call `cargo objcopy --bin NAME --release -- -O binary NAME.bin` or a hex file call `cargo objcopy --bin NAME --release -- -O hex NAME.hex` where `NAME` is the name of your project.

+*TODO: do we always have to build with release to get reasonable binary sizes?*
+*TODO: could cargo objcopy just do these things by default?*

 ## Common debugger platforms